tingeber/tin.fyi/_pages/about.md

 ## <i class="fa fa-wrench" aria-hidden="true"></i> My Toolbox

 **Human-centered design principles:** stakeholders, audiences, users — whatever you call them, they are the humans you are trying to reach.
-The Human-centered design approach makes sure they are involved from the outset.
-Assumption/validation loops, iterative creation, prototyping, and development timelines.
+The human-centered design approach makes sure they are involved from the outset.
+`assumption/validation loops`
+`iterative creation`
+`prototyping`
+`development timelines`

 **Peer events:** the best way to achieve a shared vision is to build the vision together.
 I facilitate peer workshops, blurring the line between participants and experts.
-Experiential learning, adult learning, resource/content co-creation.
+`experiential learning`
+`adult learning`
+`resource/content co-creation`

 **Project inception sprints:** taking a fuzzy yet great idea into a concrete, actionable action plan.
-Vision for success, audience mapping, team composition, resource analysis.
+`vision for success`
+`audience mapping`
+`team composition`
+`resource analysis`

 **Project clinics:** tailored troubleshooting for existing projects, starting at situational analysis and going all the way up to organisational change.

-**Targeted advice:** sometimes a small nudge at the right time can have long-lasting influence.
-Tactical course corrections, integrating new crucial information, identifying pivot opportunities.
+Sometimes a small nudge at the right time can have long-lasting influence.
+`tactical course corrections`
+`integrating new information`
+`identifying pivot opportunities`

+## <i class="fa fa-phone" aria-hidden="true"></i> Quick interventions

-**Quick interventions:** pro-bono emergency repairs for wobbly projects.
-My digital door is always open.
+Emergency repairs for wobbly projects.
+Book a call for a pro-bono troubleshooting session — my digital door is always open.
 Don't worry if you're just at the ideation stage, find yourself in a crunch at the final stages, or anywhere in between — I am here to help.

-## <i class="fa fa-phone" aria-hidden="true"></i> Book a call

 <!-- <div class="notice-card"> -->
 <!-- Calendly inline widget begin -->
-<div class="calendly-inline-widget notice-card" data-url="https://calendly.com/tinfyi" style="min-width:320px;height:650px;"></div>
+<div class="calendly-inline-widget notice-card" data-url="https://calendly.com/tinfyi/quick-intervention" style="min-width:320px;height:550px;"></div>
 <script type="text/javascript" src="https://calendly.com/assets/external/widget.js"></script>
 <!-- Calendly inline widget end -->
 <!-- </div> -->